Azure/reliable-web-app-pattern-dotnet/workshop/4 - Reliability/README.md

     }
     ```

-    This sets the **Relecloud.Web.Api** service to throw an exception every other time it's called.
+    This sets the **Relecloud.Web.CallCenter.Api** service to throw an exception every other time it's called.
 This will simulate a transient fault.

-1. Verify that both the **Relecloud.Web.Api** and **Relecloud.Web** projects are set as startup projects.
+1. Verify that both the **Relecloud.Web.CallCenter.Api** and **Relecloud.Web.CallCenter** projects are set as startup projects.
+    1. Verify that the **C# Dev Kit** is installed in your VS Code, if not install [here](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit).
     1. From the **Solution Explorer**, right-click on the **Relecloud** solution and select **Configure Startup Projects**.
     1. Verify **Multiple startup projects** is selected.
     1. Verify both **Relecloud.Web.Api** and **Relecloud.Web** are set to **Start**.